Sociocultural anthropology

-Sociocultural anthropology is a portmanteau used to refer to social anthropology and cultural anthropology together.
+Sociocultural anthropology is a term used to refer to social anthropology and cultural anthropology together.
 It is one of the four main branches of anthropology.
 Sociocultural anthropologists focus on the study of society and culture, while often interested in cultural diversity and universalism.

-Sociocultural anthropologists recognise a change in the nature of the field and as a previous centralisation on traditional tribal perspective has shifted to a contemporary understanding.
+Sociocultural anthropologists recognise a change in the nature of the field and that a previous focus on traditional tribal perspectives has shifted to a contemporary understanding.
 Methodologies have altered accordingly, and the discipline continues to evolve with that of society.
 Globalisation has contributed to the changing influence of the state on individuals and their interactions.

 Overview

 The rubric cultural anthropology is generally applied to ethnographic works that are holistic in approach, are oriented to the ways in which culture affects individual experience, or aim to provide a rounded view of the knowledge, customs, and institutions of a people.
 Cultural anthropology focuses on how individuals make sense of the world around them using knowledge, beliefs, morals, arts, laws and customs of groups.

 Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations such as those that comprise domestic life, economy, law, politics, or religion, give analytical priority to the organizational bases of social life, and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.

 Sociocultural anthropology, which is understood to include linguistic anthropology, is concerned with the problem of difference and similarity within and between human populations.
 The discipline arose through the expansion of European colonial empires, and its practices and theories have been questioned and reformulated along with processes of decolonization.
 Such issues have re-emerged as transnational processes have challenged the centrality of the nation-state to theorizations about culture and power.
 New challenges have emerged as public debates about multiculturalism and the increasing use of the culture concept outside of the academy and among peoples studied by anthropology.